Conditions for zero rating: retention of evidence

-It is a condition of zero-rating that a business obtains and holds satisfactory evidence of export or removal within specified time limits.
-Some businesses might wish to retain such documentation at the premises of a third party, such as their freight forwarder.There may be concerns and risks for compliance if businesses adopt such arrangements without first consulting HMRC.
+It is a condition of zero rating that a business obtains and holds satisfactory evidence of export or removal within specified time limits.

-It is important that any arrangements set up comply with our requirements for record keeping, meet the requirements for zero-rating exports and intra EC transactions, and can be fully tested for VAT assurance purposes.
+It is important that any arrangements set up comply with our requirements for record keeping, meet the requirements for zero rating exports and intra EU transactions, and can be fully tested for VAT compliance purposes.

 Record keeping requirements are set out in Notice 700 VAT Guide.
 Although the Notice does not stipulate where records are to be held, they must be readily available, easy to check, and kept up to date and in such a way as to correctly calculate the amount of VAT payable.

-Such arrangements, if properly set up, managed and monitored, can meet all our requirements and assist businesses to manage administration costs.
+These arrangements, if properly set up, managed and monitored, can meet all our requirements and assist businesses to manage administration costs.
 However, such arrangements must not be used as a means of avoiding obligations to obtain evidence within the time limits.
-So, there is a balance to be met between assisting business and preventing any evasion, avoidance or abuse of zero-rating.
+So, there is a balance to be met between assisting business and preventing any evasion, avoidance or abuse of zero rating.

-Businesses wishing to use such arrangements must be able to satisfy us that
+Whatever arrangement a Businesses has, they must be able to satisfy us that

 - the records are readily available and are kept in such a way as to allow easy verification of zero-rated exports or removals

-- the third party holding the records is aware of the evidential requirements for zero- rating and knows what documentary evidence they must retain
+- any third party holding the records is aware of the evidential requirements for zero rating and knows what documentary evidence they must retain

 - there is a system in place whereby the business

-- is made aware of any failure by the third party to obtain or retain adequate proof of export or removal within the appropriate time limit, and
+- is made aware of any failure to obtain or retain adequate proof of export or removal within the appropriate time limit, and

 - makes the appropriate adjustment to account for the VAT due

-- there is a clear link between the accounting records of the business and the evidential records held by the third party.
+- there is a clear link between the accounting records of the business and the evidential records held by them or the third party.